 If you are a veteran or next-of-kin of a deceased veteran, you may contact the Federal Records Center at 866-272-6272 to order a copy of your military records.
 All others may request information using Standard Form 180.

-Applications can be downloaded below or requested by calling 516-538-1500.
+Applications can be downloaded (see Online Applications at right) or requested by calling 516-538-1500.
 Applications must be filed with the Nassau County Department of Assessment.
 Once approved, you do not have to reapply unless you sell your home and buy another residence that qualifies for the exemption.